Animetality/Katsuniya/README.md

 It's a Rhythm based game that requires you to listen to the song playing in order to be able to play.

 The concept is still a W-I-P but I'll be updating this when the general idea has arrived.

+Players require precision and time in order to get the overall idea of the game.

+You can easily get lost in the game if you don't listen to the song

+Light notes will be added when more releases come up.